Considerations:

 - Wash hands

-- Document assessment, intervention and outcome in student’s healthcare record
+- Document the intervention and outcome in the student’s healthcare record

 - Update parents/guardian and healthcare provider, if needed